IvSan/Beat-home-assignment/README.md

 ### Assumptions

-Based on technical requirement
-> Assume we will try to pipe several GBs worth of samples to your script.

-My assumption would be an idea, that runtime environment is capable to keep in memory all **rides** (ride id, total cost and last position), which number will be several orders of magnitude fewer than number of samples in the input dataset.
-So the solution do not require interim result writes to file.

-Also, all ride cost calculations will be processed in a timezone of first occurred location.
+All ride cost calculations will be processed in a timezone of first occurred location.

-### Prepare data
-The implementation does not require the input dataset to contain continuous row blocks for each individual ride.
-Different rides can be mixed up.
-However, strictly ascending timestamp order within one ride is required.

-Please sort the input dataset by a timestamp, that is crucial for a proper program functioning.
-The best way to do it is use of `sort` form [GNU coreutils](https://www.gnu.org/software/coreutils/).
-Software is often preinstalled on Linux systems.
-Also, it's available for [MacOs](https://formulae.brew.sh/formula/coreutils).
-Use the command: `gsort -n -t , -k 4 paths.csv > time_sorted_paths.csv`

 ### Benchmarking

 Program has been tested locally on 6-core CPU.
-Throughput is about 4_000_000 lines per minute.
+Throughput is about 7_000_000 lines per minute.
-Or roughly 200 Mb of data per minute.
+Or roughly 400 Mb of data per minute.

-4183277 lines or 204.8 Mb per 67.506 sec.
+7536424 lines or 402.1 Mb per 74.774 sec.

 ## Usage